 Amazon Kindle & Paperback

-Marc Neuffer has been a fan of science fiction since the early 1960s.
-He uses his extensive science and engineering background to pen novels of future time and space with plausible science as a backdrop for his imaginative action and adventure stories built around lives of realistic characters.
+Marc Neuffer has been a fan of science fiction and adventure novels since the early 1960s.
+He uses his extensive science and engineering background to pen novels of time and space with plausible science as a backdrop for his imaginative action and adventure stories built around lives of realistic characters.

 Before becoming an author, Marc spent 20 years roaming the world with the U.S. Navy as a nuclear propulsion engineer visiting sixteen countries in Europe, Down Under, Asia, Eastern Pacific, Indian Ocean, and the Mediterranean.
 He has lived in San Diego, LA, San Francisco, and Seattle.

 After retiring a second time, he bought a piano and started writing novels and short stories.
 In retirement, with nothing else left on his bucket list, he dreams of future things to come.

 When writing short stories, it's satisfying to find words that compress a character's revealed world to within a few feet of them.